History of the Jews in Morocco: Alliance Israélite Universelle

 This incident in the Battle of Tétouan of 1860 was covered by the European Jewish press, which led to an international effort called "The Morocco Relief Fund."
 The persecution of Moroccan Jews was one of the motives for the foundation in 1860 of the Alliance Israélite Universelle (AIU), a French-based organization working for Jewish social and political equality and economic advancement worldwide.

 The organization functioned as a Jewish missionary movement that sought to "modernize" the practices of North African Jews.
-Morocco was one of the countries where the AIU was most active; it opened its first school in Tetuan in 1862, followed by schools in Tangier (1864), Essaouira (1866), and Asfi (1867).
+Morocco was one of the countries where the AIU was most active; it opened its first school in Tétouan in 1862, followed by schools in Tangier (1864), Essaouira (1866), and Asfi (1867).
 Eventually, it had 83 schools in Morocco, more than in the rest of the world combined.
 Over time, the AIU in Morocco was more and more closely associated with French colonial influence; one of its assistant secretaries-general later noted that its "close, even organic relations with the Quai d'Orsay (French foreign ministry) were an open secret."

 While the AIU failed to achieve much in increasing Moroccan Jews' political status, it did succeed in giving a significant minority of them modern French-language educations and in initiating them into French culture.
 This included a transformation of many Moroccan Jews' gender and sexual norms.
 For many centuries, Moroccan Jews and Muslims had shared such customs as polygamy, segregation of the sexes, early ages of female marriage, and a tolerance for men's love of male youths that was in contrast to both Jewish and Islamic scriptural prescriptions.
 The AIU set out to Europeanize Moroccan Jews' marriage patterns and family forms, combating prostitution, eliminating Jewish women's traditional head coverings, and reining-in on what it saw as Jewish men's promiscuity and homosexual tendencies.
 These changes required, in the words of an AIU alumni association in Tangiers in 1901, that Jewish mores be "disengaged from the Muslim spirit" – thus helping, like the AIU's activities generally, to increase Moroccan Jews' distance from an emerging Moroccan national identity.
 Abraham Levy-Cohen founded the first francophone newspaper in Morocco, Le Reveil du Maroc, in 1883 to spread French language and culture among his coreligionists.
 The increased spread and use of French by North African Jews led to the replacement of Judeo-Arabic languages in North Africa with French.